A Tribute to My Mom, Dad

 Jim, I remember when you were a little baby in the crib and now you are landing this big plane."
 Sometimes I would tease him and say it before he had the chance to, of course this would make him laugh.
 In 2002, for the Thanksgiving Holidays my family flew to Rhode Island to visit him.
 On the Saturday before Thanksgiving we rented a van and drove to New York City with my Dad, his older brother Albert, and my cousins.
 We laughed our heads off listening to my Dad and his brother argue all the way there

-over nonsense!
+over nonsense (like they always did).
 We went to Little Italy and enjoyed all the decorations and festivities in preparation for the upcoming Christmas season.
 We had the time of our lives with my Dad

 that day.
 Four days later on Wednesday, November 27, the morning before Thanksgiving Day, we were supposed to meet my Dad for breakfast.
 We were worried because he never called.
 He too, like my Mom,

 had died unexpectedly that morning getting ready to come meet us for breakfast.
 It was like we went up to visit him one last time before he died, but he wasn't sick.